-Analysis | ‘YouTube magic dust:’ How America’s second-largest social platform ducks controversies
+Analysis | ‘YouTube magic dust’: How America’s second-largest social platform ducks controversies

 “What you see is one company will take the lead, and then everyone drafts off of that statement to avoid getting their own news cycle,” the person said.
 “The reason this persists is because it is a very effective PR strategy.”

-YouTube’s Shadloo disputed the notion that the it strategically avoids controversies.
+YouTube’s Shadloo disputed the notion that it strategically avoids controversies.
 He said the platform is “always open to feedback” and continues to “explore ways to expand transparency and engage with the wider public and community in meaningful ways.”
 Shadloo noted that YouTube has been a leader among social platforms in promoting authoritative content and reducing the audience of “borderline” content, among other moderation practices.

-YouTube was the first platform to remove a doctored video of House Speaker Nancy Pelosi in 2019, at a time when Facebook’s policy confused many and Twitter declined to comment.
+YouTube was the first platform to remove a doctored video of House Speaker Nancy Pelosi (D-Calif.) in 2019, at a time when Facebook’s policy confused many and Twitter declined to comment.
 And in 2020, it made what in retrospect appears to have been a wise call to allow content about a controversial New York Post story related to Hunter Biden, while Twitter initially banned it before reversing its decision.

-The same dynamics that have helped YouTube keep a low profile could also benefit TikTok as it becomes a more influential source of news, political views, and information, experts said.
+The same dynamics that have helped YouTube keep a low profile could also benefit TikTok as it becomes a more influential source of news, political views and information, experts said.
 Like YouTube, its audience skews young, its format poses challenges for researchers, and it remains thought of largely as an entertainment platform even as influencers use it to discuss issues ranging from climate change to coronavirus vaccines.

 Stamos said he hopes YouTube’s recent progress is a sign of more to come.